kevinchong92/MobDevProject_Xpert/ArchitecturalDecisionRecords/hardware.md

 ### Context and Problem Statement

-To enhance the gameplay experience in "Xpert You Can't Win", we need to decide on the hardware integrations.
+To elevate the immersive experience in "Xpert You Can't Win," we're evaluating potential hardware integrations that align with gameplay requirements.

 ### Decision Drivers

-- **User Experience:** Hardware that can augment the gameplay.
+- **User Experience:** Hardware integrations that will augment and deepen the gameplay.

-- **Compatibility:** Hardware features commonly available on most devices.
+- **Compatibility:** Features that are prevalent across a majority of devices to ensure a wider user reach, with a special focus on Android compatibility.

+- **Develop Time:** Balancing integration complexity with developmental timelines.

 ### Considered Options

 1. GPS
 2. Speaker
 3. Fingerprint scanner
+4. Camera
+5. Bluetooth

 ### Decision Outcome

-**Chosen option:** Speaker
+**Chosen option:** Speaker Only
+- Consider the development timeline is short and as the game is a single player game, other options were deemed superfluous.

 ### Positive Consequences

-- Can provide auditory feedback and enhance game ambiance.
+- Enriched game ambiance through auditory feedback.
+- Potential for immersive soundtracks and audio cues.

 ### Negative Consequences

-- Requires handling device volume settings and potential interruptions.
+- Necessitates careful handling of device volume settings to avoid disruptions.
+- Possibility of sound disturbances in certain settings or scenarios.

 ### Pros and Cons of the Options

+**GPS**
+- Good: Good for potential multi-player modes to locate nearby opponents.
+- Bad: May be redundant for primarily single-player experiences.

 **Speaker**
+- Good: Enhances user experience by offering an auditory dimension to gameplay.
+- Bad: Might be intrusive in quiet settings or where loud volumes are not suitable.

+**Fingerprint scanner**
+- Good: Can offer a secure and personalized game start.
-- Good, due to enhancement of user experience with sound.
+- Bad: Limited to devices with this hardware feature.

-- Bad, because of potential disturbances in certain environments.
+**Camera**
+- Good: Potential for augmented reality (AR) game modes or photo-based challenges.
+- Bad: Privacy concerns and need for user permissions.

+**Bluetooth**
+- Good: Allows connectivity with external devices for expanded gameplay (e.g., game controllers).
+- Bad: Increased battery consumption and compatibility concerns with various Bluetooth versions.

 ### Links